 I’d like to thank Brandon Llovet (a real model) for clarifying and answering questions I had.
 Follow him on Instagram @brandonllovet and @BBLovet.

-Next week’s topics are mixing genes and artificial wombs for my book The Future.
+Next week’s topics are robots and artificial wombs for my book The Future.
 The title is a work in progress, don’t judge.

 *All my photos are from https://freephotos.cc/ except the one from Wednesday.

 Happy August everyone!
 I am writing a story about a woman navigating her way through the modeling industry.
 Mai Jenkins just moved to New York City from small town Venolia, Texas, and is ready to hit the runway.
 She doesn’t anticipate running into complications on the way, making her adjustment a lot more difficult than she thought.
 Mai expects lavish clothing, limos, thousands of dollars in her bank account, and her face on a billboard.
 Instead, what she receives is a dinghy apartment with four other girls and barely enough jobs to pay her expensive rent.
 In other words, a pretty crappy lifestyle.
 There is a lot of research going into this because I don’t know anything about modeling.
 That’s the beauty of being a writer, you get to create a fascinating story while also learning something new.
 Now I can share it with everyone.
 There are many things I learned that shocked me as well.
 I think we all have a very manipulated view about models.
 In this blog, I am specifically referring to signed fashion models.